travis-ci/docs-travis-ci-com/user/database-setup.md

 This guide covers setting up the most popular databases and other services in the Travis CI environment.
 Looking for information on [configuring multiple databases?](/user/database-setup/#Multiple-database-systems).

+These databases are available on our [container-based infrastructure](/user/workers/container-based-infrastructure/) and our [legacy infrastructure](/user/workers/standard-infrastructure/).

 The following services are available, all of them use default settings, with the exception of some added users and relaxed security settings:

 {% include databases.html %}